htnminh/python-introduction/README.md

 *Dear Data Science & AI - K65,*

 This is my last notebook in order to prepare for the final exam on Introduction to Programming.
 If you find this notebook helpful, thanks for reading it.
-Some might find this one not that helpful, I highly appreciate every line of text you read, including this one.

 If you find any mistake, feedback and I will try to fix it as soon as possible.

 Thank y'all for supporting me all the time, good luck on all of your exams.